arcadiacoin/arcadia-docs/docs/node/start.md

 # Tribe

 It's recommended to run the node as a voting node ( tribe ).
-Voting nodes tend receive broadcasted transactions faster than non-voting ones when they have 0.1% of the total PAW supply delegated to them but voting can take up more CPU resources.
+Voting nodes tend receive broadcasted transactions faster than non-voting ones when they have 0.1% of the total ADIA supply delegated to them but voting can take up more CPU resources.

-To have the node act also as a voting node uncomment and set the following line in ~/Paw/config-node.toml:
+To have the node act also as a voting node uncomment and set the following line in ~/Arcadia/config-node.toml:
 ```
 enable_voting = true
 ```